 Sports field with goal posts and houses in the distance

 On your bill this will appear at the "Mayoral General Precept".
 The vast majority of this goes to Greater Manchester Fire and Rescue Service.
 The service is funded partly by grants from central Government and partly by council tax paid by the residents of Greater Manchester.
-The precept has been increased to ensure that fire cover is maintained, given the significant increase in inflationary pressures on both pay and non-pay budgets.
-The Mayor has committed to continuing with at least 50 fire engines throughout 2023/24 with crewing at the current level of five firefighters at one pump stations and four firefighters on each engine at two pump stations.
+The precept has been increased to ensure, given the significant increase in inflationary pressures on both pay and non-pay budgets, there is no adverse impact on frontline fire cover.
+In addition to funding the unavoidable impact of inflationary cost pressures, the increase will also allow additional investment in the service including an additional fire engine for GM and further investment in protection and prevention work.
+Together with the changes introduced through the 2023 Fire Cover Review (FCR) these changes will increase the number of fire engines across GM from 50 to 52 and allow significant investment in prevention and protection.

-Over the course of the year, for the average Band A property, the fire proportion of the precept is £50.80.
-To give an idea of how your money is spent, for the period 1st April 2022 to December 2022, Greater Manchester Fire and Rescue Service:
+Over the course of the year, for the average Band A property, the fire proportion of the precept is £57.47.

 • Transport Strategy including Local Transport Plan development and monitoring